urda/website/_posts/2010-08-31-using-linq-to-extract-information-from-xml-in-csharp.md

 Looks a lot like SQL huh?
 Well what this statement is doing is grabbing all the objects in the XML that are a "Person".
 It then uses an empty PersonObject and defines each of the variables in the object.
 There is a logic statement inside the query to set the char for the gender in each object (since you cannot cast a string to a char in this instance) based on the string retrieved from the XML.

-Now for comparison, let&#8217;s look at the difference between the two sources:
+Now for comparison, let's look at the difference between the two sources:

 <pre class="brush: diff; title: ; notranslate" title="">--- ReadAndLoad.cs	2010-08-31 22:34:53.082425983 -0400
 +++ ReadAndLoad02.cs	2010-08-31 22:34:50.682829175 -0400